EighteenZi/rocksdb_wiki/FIFO-compaction-style.md

 FIFO compaction style is the simplest compaction strategy.
 It is suited for keeping event log data with very low overhead (query log for example).
+It periodically deletes the old data, so it's basically a TTL compaction style.

 In FIFO compaction, all files are in level 0.
 When total size of the data exceeds configured size (CompactionOptionsFIFO::max_table_files_size), we delete the oldest table file.
 This means that write amplification of data is always 1 (in addition to WAL write amplification).